Astro-Imaging SIG

 Read MoreDowntowners is a monthly lunch date (at a reasonable cost) with your astronomical friends who work in or near enough to downtown and who need a little astronomical boost between RCA meetings.
 Join us on first Fridays of every month, at noon, for good conversation and good food.
 Everyone is welcome!

-Read MoreHaggart Dates for viewing the moon in 2024 have been selected!
+Haggart Dates for viewing the moon in 2025 have been selected!
 These were carefully narrowed down so the moon wouldn't be too high to safely climb the ladder but also not so low it would be in the trees.

-We are skipping registration this year to hopefully make things smoother for all.
 Each viewing session will have volunteers available during a two-hour window.
 Please note, if we get a big line, you may be asked to wait at the base of the stairs by one of our volunteers; we can only accommodate around 20 guests on the observatory deck, including up to five in the dome.

 All guests will be asked to sign a liability waiver when they arrive.
 Please be prepared to climb stairs to the observatory deck and possibly a ladder to see through the large telescope.

-The dates and times, subject to weather, are:
+The dates and times are:

 Unfortunately, we are out of the "golden era of summer gas giants," and planets will not be viewable at Haggart events for the foreseeable future.
-However, some of our volunteers may be able to aim our smaller, more portable telescopes at some of the brighter deep-sky objects that are high in the sky on nighttime events.
+However, some of our volunteers may be able to aim our smaller, more portable telescopes at some of the brighter deep-sky objects or double stars that are high in the sky on nighttime events.

 …built nearly 40 years ago by a local prolific telescope-maker, Steve Swayze.
 Come visit the observatory this summer and see the craters filling the moon's Southern Highlands, cast in stark relief at their own local sunrise just as we're dipping into our own sunset.